Raydiation/Reversi-with-Minimax/README.md

 But I think it's a little powerful than Minimax.

-How to decide the parameter C in UCT algorithm?
+How to decide the parameter C in UCB?

 Next I'll try to combine these two searching stategy.